 If you do not want to pay any set up costs – then you may be interested in this latest Sky Broadband offer…

 Sky are offering their award winning* broadband services at a reduced monthly rate and have scrapped all the setup costs – apart from the one-off £9.95 for the secure delivery of your new router.
-Furthermore, included in the pricing is a free Sky WIFI Hub, line rental and optional free anytime calls with this deal.
+Furthermore, included in the pricing is a free Sky WIFI Hub and line rental with this deal.
 Read on…

 Online Only Deals – Free Set-up & Activation – £9.95 secure router delivery fee

 Sky Broadband Essential is available here online for £25 per month for 18 months – at speeds averaging 11mb – the cost then reverts to the standard rate of £27pm: Check Essential availability »